Skip to content

 Experiential Learning

-The Occupational Therapy program’s courses offer depth of content that immediately immerses the student in hands-on learning experiences and progresses from understanding fundamental concepts to application in dynamic clinic scenarios and fieldwork experiences.
+The MS in Occupational Therapy program’s courses offer depth of content that immediately immerses the student in hands-on learning experiences and progresses from understanding fundamental concepts to application in dynamic clinic scenarios and fieldwork experiences.
 The curriculum is designed to prepare students by providing the depth of knowledge and skill to be competent entry-level practitioners.

-The program’s courses are sequenced in a way that allows for the integration of course content with experiential application in each semester.
+The MS in OT program’s courses are sequenced in a way that allows for the integration of course content with experiential application in each semester.
 Each Level I fieldwork is integrated with content in courses that are occurring simultaneously and allow for the application of learned information and the progression of knowledge translation, skill development and independent clinical thinking.
 With the exception of summer sessions, semesters have been divided into session I and session II to allow students to focus on fewer courses at one time allowing for reflection about the complexities of clinical practice.
 Please see the curriculum schema for specific courses and when they appear in the curriculum.

 More information about curriculum design.